reynan-dev/codenaute/README.md

 We use [pnpm](https://pnpm.io/workspaces) built-in support to manage our monorepository.

+## Install dependencies

+To install all dependencies, run:

+`make install`

+If you want to hard install all dependencies, run:

+`make hard-install`

+## Start applications

+To start all applications, run:

+`make start`

+To start server application, run:

+`make server`

+To start client application, run:

+`make client`

+To start database, run:

+`make database`

 ## Common workspace

 Common worspace is used to share code between `client` <> `server`.